ToadNetwork/Docs/products/launchpad.md

 ## Referral Program

-If you refer someone to an on-going presale through your referral link, you will earn 1% of their pre-sale investment.
+If you refer someone to an on-going presale through your referral link, you will earn 1% of their presale investment.

 {% hint style="info" %}
-Of every pre-sale investment, a 4% platform fee is deduced.
+Of every presale investment, a 4% platform fee is deduced.
 The 1% referral reward is cut from these platform fees.
 It is taken from PADSwaps share and not from the project or investor.
 {% endhint %}

 ## Launch your Project